sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

 ### Task 1: Build and push the containers

-1. In Powershell, change your directory to `Hands-on lab\Resources\Microservices`.
+1. In PowerShell, change your directory to `Hands-on lab\Resources\Microservices`.

 2. Run the following commands to build the docker containers, substituting the name of the container registry you created before the Hands-on Lab: